usc-mrel/python-ismrmrd-server/readme.md

 - [report.py](report.py): This module provides an example of generating report from a dictionary of parameters (keys) and their corresponding values.
 An image with a text table is returned to the client and values are stored in the MetaAttributes to allow for batch scripted parsing.

+### 3.1 <a name='Jsonconfig'></a>Additional (JSON) config
+It is often useful for a client to provide additional configuration parameters during runtime to a module without changing code in the module itself.
+For example this could be used to tune filter parameters, toggle additional outputs, or control optional processing steps.
+The [client.py](client.py) is configured to look for a config file in the current folder, matching the name of the module and ending in `.json`, e.g. `invertcontrast.json` if the config module is named `invertcontrast`.
+The example [invertcontrast.json](invertcontrast.json) can be modified with the `options` parameter set to `roi` to add an example ROI, `colormap` to add a color lookup table, and `rgb` to return an RGB image.

 ##  4. <a name='Savingincomingdata'></a>Saving incoming data
 It may be desirable for the MRD server to save a copy of incoming data from the client.
 For example, if the client is an MRI scanner, then the saved data can be used for offline simulations at a later time.
 This may be particularly useful when the MRI scanner client is sending image data, as images are not stored in a scanner's raw data file and would otherwise require offline simulation of the MRI scanner reconstruction as well.